Anti-Zeno purification of spin baths by quantum probe measurements: Introduction

-A major stride beyond this paradigm towards deeper understanding of quantum aspects of system-bath interactions has been the discovery that the Quantum Zeno effect (QZE) \cite{ref47,ref48,ref49} and its inverse, the Anti-Zeno (AZE) effect, can profoundly effect open quantum systems \cite{ref50,ref51,ref52,ref53,ref54}.
+Here we capitalize on the major stride, that has been made since the year 2000, towards deeper understanding of quantum aspects of system-bath interactions: the discovery that the quantum Zeno effect (QZE) \cite{ref48} and its inverse, the anti-Zeno effect (AZE), can profoundly affect open quantum systems \cite{ref50,ref51,ref52,ref53,ref54}.
 These effects occur on time-scales such that system-bath interaction dynamics may allow for partial revival of the system coherence caused by energy and entropy backflow from the bath to the system.
-The most familiar manifestations of the QZE or the AZE are, respectively, the slowdown or speedup of the open system-state evolution when subjected to measurements at appropriate rates \cite{ref50,ref51,ref52}.
-Both effects have been extensively investigated and verified for a variety of systems \cite{ref46,ref55,ref56,ref57,ref58,ref59}.
+The most familiar manifestations of the QZE or the AZE are, respectively, the slowdown or speedup of the open- system state- evolution when subjected to measurements at appropriate rates \cite{ref46,ref50,ref51,ref52, ref53, ref54, ref55,ref56,ref57,ref58,ref59}.
+This evolution control is effected by non-selective measurements of the system (i.e., disregarding their outcomes).

-Not less significant has been the discovery that QZE dynamics can heat up a qubit by equalizing the bath-induced upward and downward transition rates, whereas less frequent measurements conforming to the AZE regime can cool the qubit down by predominantly enhancing downward transitions (relaxation to the ground state) \cite{ref60,ref61}.
-Such cooling and heating effects have been experimentally verified by some of us for interacting spin-systems using nuclear magnetic resonance (NMR) techniques for their quantum simulation \cite{ref62}.
+Not less significant has been the discovery that frequent non-selective measurements (NSM) in the QZE regime can heat up a qubit, whereas less frequent NSM conforming to the AZE regime can cool the qubit down while the bath remains unchanged \cite{ref60,ref61}.
+Such measurement-induced cooling and heating effects have been experimentally verified by some of us for interacting spin-systems \cite{ref62}.